ptrpfa/ZeroWasteKitchen/README.md

     mysql -u<username> -p <schema name> < sql/Empty_17July2023.sql
     ```
 3. Modify your `.env` connection details so that the web application is able to connect to your new MySQL server!
+    ```
+    DB_ENGINE=django.db.backends.mysql
+    DB_NAME=<MySQL database schema>
+    DB_HOST=<MySQL database host or domain>
+    DB_PORT=<MySQL database port>
+    DB_USER=<MySQL username>
+    DB_PASSWORD=<MySQL password>
+    ```

+### Redis Database Setup
+To setup your own Redis database for this project, follow the instructions below:

+1. Ensure that you have [Redis Stack](https://redis.io/docs/about/about-stack/) installed on your computing environment.
+Redis Stack is required as this project utilises the JSON document format to store its values.
+To install Redis Stack, click [here](https://redis.io/download/#redis-stack-downloads).

+2. Run the following command to ensure that the Redis Stack server runs continually in the background:
+    ```
+    redis-stack-server --daemonize yes
+    ```

+3. Configure your Redis Stack server's eviction policy to `allkeys-lfu` to remove least frequently used keys when the server's memory capacity is reached.
+    ```
+    redis-cli CONFIG SET maxmemory-policy allkeys-lfu
+    ```

+4. Configure your Redis Stack server to enable password authentication using the following command:
+    ```
+    redis-cli CONFIG SET requirepass "your password here"
+    ```

+5. Modify your `.env` connection details so that the web application is able to connect to your new Redis server!
+    ```
+    REDIS_HOST=<Redis database host or domain>
+    REDIS_PORT=<Redis database port, usually 6379 for local environments>
+    REDIS_PASSWORD=<Redis password>
+    ```

+6. To stop the Redis Stack server you can enter the Redis CLI and enter the `shutdown` command:
+    ```
+    redis-cli shutdown
+    ```